sandrohanea/echosharp/components/EchoSharp.Onnx.Sherpa/README.md

 ## Configuration

-The `SherpaOnnxSpeechTranscriptorConfig` class is used to configure the transcriptor.
+The `SherpaOnnxSpeechProcessorConfig` class is used to configure the transcriptor.
 It supports the following properties:

 - `Model`: The Sherpa Onnx model to use (e.g., `SherpaOnnxModels.ZipFormerGigaSpeech`).
 - `Features`: The number of features to use for the model (default is 80).